rob-buskens-sp/developer.sailpoint.com/products/idn/docs/identity-now/rules/connector-rules/before_after_operation_rule.md

 ## Execution

-- **Connector Execution** - This rule executes within the virtual appliance.
-It may offer special abilities to perform connector-related functions, and it may offer managed connections to sources.
+- **Connector Execution** - These rules execute on the IQService component and present an opportunity, depending on which rule is used, to affect provisioning.
+In addition, PowerShell commands may be executed to implement customer specific requirements.
 - **Logging** - Logging statements are viewable within the ccg.log on the virtual appliance, and they are viewable by SailPoint personnel.

 ![Rule Execution](../img/connector_execution.png)